zchee/golang-wiki/GerritBot.md

 + The PR author can continue to upload commits to the branch used by the PR in order to address feedback from Gerrit
 + Once the code is ready to be merged, a maintainer will submit the change on Gerrit and GerritBot will close the issue
 + Similarly, if a change is closed or abandoned on Gerrit, the corresponding PR will be closed

+## Feedback

+Please [file an issue](https://github.com/golang/go/issues/new?title=x%2Fbuild%2Fcmd%2Fgerritbot%3A%20%3Cfill%20this%20in%3E) and use the `x/build/cmd/gerritbot:` prefix in the title.

 ## Frequently Asked Questions